pullreports/pullreports-quick-start/README.md

 # pullreports-quick-start
 An example [Pull Reports](https://www.pullreports.com) ad hoc reporting and web services application.

+This repository provides three example application configurations as Gradle sub-projects:

+1. JEE: A Java EE configuration within the `jee` sub-project.
+This configuration demonstrates how to embed Pull Reports into a JEE servlet container without any additional build or deployment framework.
+1. Grails: A Grails 3 configuration within the `grails` sub-project.
+1. Spring Boot: A Spring Boot configuration within the `springboot` sub-project.

+Configuration and code that is common to all three sub-projects resides within the `src` and `build.gradle` file of the root project.

 ## Installation

 ### 1) Clone the pullreports-quick-start Git Repository